Olical/impl/README.md

 Homoiconic language with minimal syntax compiling to JavaScript.

-This is essentially a toy language right now that's supposed to be an exercise in language and basic compiler design.
+This is essentially a toy language that's supposed to be an exercise in language design.
 It's inspired by Clojure among other Lisps.
-The immutable persistent data structures are provided by [ImmutableJS][].
+The immutable persistent data structures are provided by the excellent [ImmutableJS][].

 ## Bootstrap